zumikiti/in-60-seconds/README.md

 ### Step 2.
 Congrats on creating your first GitPitch Slideshow Presentation!

-Following the *repository fork* in step 1. a **PITCHME.md** markdown file is found in your new repository.
+Following the *repository fork* in step 1. a **PITCHME.md** markdown file will be found in your new repository.
 This means that your first GitPitch slide deck is immediately available at the following URL:

 ```
 https://gitpitch.com/$USER/in-60-seconds